 A new Cultural Endowment

 The early 1990s were dramatic times for culture in terms of funding.
 Cultural figures sensed the growing technocratic pressure, the objective of which was to reorganise the economy first and only then pay attention to culture.
-To counter this tendency, they sought increasing budgetary expenditure on culture to the extent that would guarantee the preservation of existing cultural establishments and ability to produce cultural content.
-Representatives of 14 cultural institutions, including 9 theatres, signed an official request.
+To counter this tendency, they sought increasing budgetary expenditure on culture to the extent that would guarantee the preservation of existing cultural establishments and the ability to produce cultural content.
+Representatives of 14 cultural institutions, including 9 theaters, signed an official request.
 At the conference of the Estonian Theatre Union held in October 1990, Tõnis Rätsep proposed restoring the Cultural Endowment of Estonia Act.
-This idea was welcomed at the conference and an address was made to the Supreme Council of the Estonian SSR.
+This idea was welcomed at the conference, and an address was made to the Supreme Council of the Estonian SSR.

 The concept of a new cultural endowment was developed at the Estonian Committee, where a special working group was formed for that purpose.
 In 1991, the editorial board of the weekly culture newspaper Sirp played an important role in developing the culture-political discussion.
 This already started in the first issue of the year, when the Cultural Endowment of Estonia Act of 1925 was published on the front page.